-The Order also determines that independently procured projects shall, subject to meeting the requirements of the bulk storage program, be credited towards NYPA and LIPA load share compliance obligations.
-NYSERDA is directed to describe the crediting process in this Implementation Plan.
+The 2024 Energy Storage Order also determined that independently procured projects shall, subject to meeting the requirements of the bulk storage program, be credited towards NYPA and LIPA load share compliance obligations.
+NYSERDA was directed to describe the crediting process in this Implementation Plan.
+The 2025 BES Approving Order provides additional direction below.